GispoCoding/geospatial-text-analysis/README.md

 ![QGIS project and visualization of categories](readme.png)

 This notebook reads
-- Open311 API data (by default from Helsinki API) or, alternatively,
+- Open311 API (by default from Helsinki API) or, alternatively,
 - Helsinki palautejärjestelmä csv database dump, which contains similar data.

 Also the end result is included in this repo.
 It is a [Geopackage file](https://github.com/GispoCoding/geospatial-text-analysis/raw/main/qgis_project_and_layers.gpkg) that contains the data categorized based on Finnish text analysis and [predefined categories](./data/categories.json).
 QGIS visualization is provided in the same file, so you may just use the result geopackage, if you don't want to tweak the analysis manually.